Raxselot/YoutubeWatchTimeBot/README.md

 Reminder:
 Botting Videos on Youtube is not allowd, and could consider a Youtube Account Ban for you.

+Disclaimer:
+This has been developed for educational purposes only.
+Any action you take using this script is strictly at your own risk.
+I will not be liable for any losses or damages you face using this script.

 This Code is just for Learning Botting, and not Forgetting the old Times ;)

 Making good Content is the better Viewtime Bot :P